cmugpi/cmugpi.github.io/topics/git/git-commands/index.md

 # If your upstream is for example, a folder on AFS
 $ git clone <path to bare> [optional directory to create]

-# If your upstream is online, like on GitHub
+# If your upstream is hosted online, like on GitHub
 $ git clone https://example.com/my/repo [optional directory to create]
 {% endhighlight %}